AI & Agents

 In complex AI workflows, multiple agents might attempt to interact with the same workspace simultaneously.
 One agent might be uploading a batch of documents, while another agent attempts to read, summarize, or modify those documents.
 This concurrency can lead to race conditions and data corruption if not handled properly.

-Fast.io provides native file locks for concurrent multi-agent access.
-Before an agent begins modifying a directory or updating a critical configuration file, it can acquire a lock via the API.
-Other agents attempting to access the locked resource will receive an error until the lock is released.
+Fastio provides native file locks for concurrent multi-agent access.
+Before an agent begins modifying a file, it acquires a lock with POST /current/workspace/{workspace_id}/storage/{node_id}/lock/.
+Keep the lock alive with POST /current/workspace/{workspace_id}/storage/{node_id}/lock/heartbeat/.
+Release it with DELETE /current/workspace/{workspace_id}/storage/{node_id}/lock/.
+Other agents attempting to write the locked node wait until the lock is released.
+Workspace activity for the same files is visible in the audit log at GET /current/events/search/ or by long-polling GET /current/activity/poll/{entityId}?wait=95&lastactivity={timestamp}.

 Dashboard displaying audit logs for file locks and concurrent multi-agent access